openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 getSimAccountInfo\(slotId: number, callback: AsyncCallback\<IccAccountInfo\>\): void

-Obtains SIM card account information.
+Obtains account information of the SIM card in the specified slot.
 This API uses an asynchronous callback to return the result.

 >**NOTE**
 >